chatswithjc/godisgood/content/en/docs/book/your-purpose.md

 One of the things that I often confront in dealing with people is their inability to define their PURPOSE because of guilt and shame.
 The devil will do every possible thing to tempt you into something he can later on blame you for.
 Have you found that out?
 He uses people to accuse you, to make you feel like to have no right to get up in the name of God, and fulfill your purpose.
 That attitude is always demonic.

 Anything that distracts your pivotal relationship with God, and your purpose for this life, is demonic and RELIGIOUS!
 Here is the call from Jesus to fulfill your purpose in the next DECADE.

-"Let me tell you why you are here.
+> "Let me tell you why you are here.
 You're here to be salt-seasoning that brings out the God-flavors of this earth.
 If you lose your saltiness, how will people taste godliness?
-You've lost your usefulness and will end up in the garbage.
-(Matthew 5: 13-16-The Message)
+You've lost your usefulness and will end up in the garbage. *(Matthew 5: 13-16 Message)*

 "Here's another way to put it: You're here to be light, bringing out the God-colors in the world.
 God is not a secret to be kept.
 We're going public with this, as public as a city on a hill.
 If I make you light-bearers, you don't think I'm going to hide you under a bucket, do you?
 I'm putting you on a light stand.
 Now that I've put you there on a hilltop, on a light stand—shine!
 Keep open house; be generous with your lives.
 By opening up to others, you'll prompt people to open up with God, this generous Father in heaven."

-Ask God to transform your life, (Galatians 5-Fruit of the Spirit-The Message), cleanse you by His GRACE, and then claim your PURPOSE for the next decade.

-Being salt and a light for God, in this world calls for audacity, commitment, and spiritual strength from Him.
+Ask God to transform your life, *(Galatians 5 Fruit of the Spirit)*, cleanse you by His GRACE, and then claim your PURPOSE for the next decade.
+Being **SALT** and a **LIGHT** for God, in this world calls for audacity, commitment, and spiritual strength from Him.

 Let me assure you something: **if in the midst of the most chaotic circumstances, you can remember that you** have been called by God," you will regain your sense of significance and your will be re-energize!
 I know it without a doubt!
 That's what pulled me our of the biggest, most horrible mess of my life.
 Let it sink for a minute: **You, yes, you...
 You have been called by God to live for Him, with Him, and in behalf of Him in this life!**

 How you face your tests and tribulations will reveal your sense of significance.
 Do you remember, **"you have been called by God?"** This is an important question, because you never know when your life will end.
 You never know if you will have a chance to "succeed" at what you set your mind to accomplish.
 But you can always be certain you are fulfilling your call by God.
 We are here on this earth, to bring glory to God—to show how to love again, and again... nothing more, nothing less.
 The purpose of our lives is to learn how to love.
 To show others how to love.
 (Matthew 22: 37-40).
 The heart of significance is to be able to catch the fact that **God has called you to fulfill your purpose, this bringing glory to Him.**